 Familiarize yourself with the braking action of the bike (see Section 4.C).
 Test the brakes at slow speed, putting your weight toward the rear and gently applying the brakes, rear brake first.
 Sudden or excessive application of the front brake could pitch you over the handlebars.
-Applying brakes too hard can lock up a wheel, which could cause you to lose control and fall.
+Applying brakes too hard can lock up a wheel hock gould cause you to lose control and fall.
 Skidding is an example of what can happen when a wheel locks up.

 If your bicycle has toeclips or clipless pedals, practice getting in and out of the pedals.
-See paragraph B.4 above and Section 4.E.4.
+See paragraph B.4 above, Section 4.E.3, and Section 4.E.4.